More about This Topic

 If your case is in a county other than Cook County, Illinois, I am happy to provide a referral to one of the many excellent family law lawyers I know who practice outside of Cook County, Illinois.

-If your case has been filed in Cook County, then contact my Chicago, Illinois law firm where I am less than 100 yards from the Daley Center (see below map)
+If your case has been filed in Cook County, then contact my Chicago, Illinois law firm where I am less than a mile and a half from the Daley Center (see below map)